komrade-systems/no-gui-cmdlinetools/README.md

 # no gui cmdlinetools
  Download and accept dialogs for macOS command line tools, when running headless/nogui.

-Tested on macOS Mojave, Catalina, and Big Sur.
+Tested on macOS Mojave, Catalina, and Big Sur, Monterey.